swapnil-warke/url_shortner/README.md

 This is prototype of URL Shortning Service
-Each component is written in extensible way so that it can be easily separated and horizontally scaled.
+Each component is written in an extensible way so that it can be easily separated and horizontally scaled.
-Unit test of components are written
+Unit test of components are written.

 Refer High Level Design Doc: